Abhishek9525-max/redex/src/components/homepage/README_GIZ_Dashboard.md

-# GIZ Digital Learning Dashboard
+# REDEX Digital Learning Dashboard

 ## Overview
-This is the redesigned top section of the digital learning dashboard for the GIZ-supported Labour Reform & Digital Learning Initiative.
+This is the redesigned top section of the digital learning dashboard for the REDEX-supported Digital Skills Training & Digital Learning Initiative.
 The design emphasizes professional government + modern NGO aesthetics with a focus on data-driven, inclusive, and bilingual-ready interface.

 ## Components Created